Citrus × sinensis

-Citrus × sinensis (sometimes written Citrus sinensis), is a broadleaf evergreen hybrid between pomelo (Citrus maxima) and mandarin (Citrus reticulata).
+Citrus × sinensis (sometimes written Citrus sinensis), the sweet orange, is a broadleaf evergreen hybrid between pomelo (Citrus maxima) and mandarin (Citrus reticulata).
 Hybrid sweet oranges are commonly cultivated fruits that include Valencia oranges, blood oranges and navel oranges.

 Uses

 The orange fruit is an important agricultural product, used for both the juicy fruit pulp and the aromatic peel (rind).
 Orange blossoms (the flowers) are used in several different ways, as are the leaves and wood of the tree.